-Students admitted for credit course work may classify themselves as non-degree seeking if they are not seeking a degree, certificate, or financial aid at MAC.
-Students seeking any type of financial aid (Social Security, veteran benefits, federal grant scholarships, etc.) or international students on F-1 visas must be classified as degree-seeking students.
+Students admitted for credit coursework may classify themselves as non-degree seeking if they are not seeking a degree, certificate, or financial aid.
+Students seeking any type of financial aid (Social Security, veterans benefits, federal grant scholarships, etc.) or international students on F-1 visas must be classified as degree-seeking students.
 Non-degree seeking students are ineligible for financial aid.
 A non-degree seeking student must comply with all other college policies, including placement testing for English and math courses, and must meet all course prerequisites.